wordswords/dotfiles/README.md

 # My .dotfiles

 My setup with custom settings for bash, zsh and vim, with some extra ~/bin helper scripts for good measure.
-Tested on Ubuntu, Linux Mint and Raspbian Linux.
+Tested on Ubuntu 22.04 under Windows 11 DSL2, Ubuntu 22.04, Linux Mint and Raspbian Linux.

 ## VIM: